dotnet/docs/docs/framework/wcf/samples/wmi-provider.md

  Adding WMI objects to a service makes it possible to reveal user-defined information along with the built-in WMI provider information.
 This is accomplished by publishing the schema of the service to WMI by using the Installutil.exe application.
 Instructions to accomplish this, along with more details can be found in the setup instructions at the end of the topic.

 ## Accessing WMI Information

- WMI data can be accessed many different ways.
-Microsoft provides WMI APIs for scripts, Visual Basic applications, C++ applications, and the .NET Framework (https://docs.microsoft.com/windows/desktop/wmisdk/using-wmi).
+WMI data can be accessed in many different ways.
+Microsoft provides WMI APIs for scripts, Visual Basic applications, C++ applications, and the .NET Framework.
+For more information, see [Using WMI](/windows/desktop/wmisdk/using-wmi).

  This sample uses two Java scripts: one to enumerate services running on the computer along with some of their properties and the second to view user-defined WMI data.
 The script opens a connection to the WMI provider, parses data, and displays the data gathered.